uni-courses/spiking-neural-network-of-dominating-set-approximation/README.md

 python -m code.src
 ```

-5. If you want to perform the algorithm on the [pickled example graph](https://networkx.org/documentation/stable/reference/readwrite/graphml.html), use:
+5. If you want to perform the algorithm on the [example graph](https://networkx.org/documentation/stable/reference/readwrite/graphml.html), use:
 ```
 python -m code.src ./examples/examplegraph
 ```